ramiss/FPVRaceOne/docs/FEATURES.md

 ## Self-Test System

-Access via **Settings → Diagnostics → Run All Tests**.
+Access via **Settings → Diagnostics → Run System Self-Test**.

 The self-test exercises hardware, storage, and software paths and reports pass/fail with detail text.
 Results can be downloaded as a diagnostic log to attach to a GitHub issue.

-Categories covered include the RX5808 SPI driver, EEPROM, LittleFS, WiFi AP / station, lap timer, race history, web server file presence, and OTA partition health.
+Categories covered include EEPROM, LittleFS, WiFi AP / station, lap timer, race history, web server file presence, OTA partition health, RSSI sampling punctuality, per-task CPU load, and the **RSSI Noise Floor** check.

+**RSSI Noise Floor** is the one that tells you the receiver is alive and correctly wired.
+It samples for one second on the frequency you have configured and reports the floor, mean and peak against your Exit threshold.
+There is no SPI readback on an RX5808, so a genuine noise signature is the available evidence that the module is powered, tuned and reaching the ADC — which is why this replaced the two band sweeps that used to sit here.
+Those blocked the web server for 2.16 s and, on a test rig, were actually measuring the emulator's DAC rather than the receiver.

 ---